IDoCodingStuffs/python-doodles/freeform-log.md

 ### 1 PM
 Well I realized I needed a temporal element still.
 Training will still be time-consuming and I really want a CNN only approach, but let's see if it at least manages to train

+### 2 PM
+I have a feeling there is a bug with that LSTM setup and it does not learn that great.
+I should just try a regular CNN first.

+### 4 PM
+Finally!
+The CNN overfits.
+I finally have a fucking baseline to go off of.